-Resulting from the eligibility review of the Applications, the detailed evaluation of the Applicants' business and technology innovation projects will be performed via detailed insight into Full Application documentation, following the evaluation grid in Annex C.
+Resulting from the eligibility review of the concept notes, the selected companies will be invited to submit a Full application.
+The detailed evaluation of the Applicants' business and technology innovation projects will be performed via detailed insight into Full Application documentation, following the evaluation grid in Annex D.